John Ambrose Fleming: Patent dispute

 In 1906, American inventor Lee De Forest added a control grid to the valve to create an amplifying vacuum tube RF detector called the Audion, leading Fleming to accuse him of infringing on his patents.
 De Forest's tube developed into the triode, the first electronic amplifier.
 The triode was vital in the creation of long-distance telephone and radio communications, radars, and early electronic digital computers (mechanical and electromechanical digital computers already existed using different technology).
 The court battle over these patents lasted for many years with victories at different stages for both sides.

 Personal life

 Fleming was born with congenital hearing loss.
 He attended scientific meetings and debates with an assistant who would make notes.

 On 11 June 1887, Fleming married Clara Ripley (1856/7–1917).
 On 27 July 1928, he married the popular young singer Olive May Franks (b.
 1898/9) of Bristol.

 Fleming was a noted photographer, painted watercolours, and enjoyed climbing the Alps.

 Fleming retired to Sidmouth around 1926, where he died on 18 April 1945 at the age of 95.

-Creationism

 Fleming was a Christian creationist who argued against evolution.
 He was President of the Victoria Institute from 1927 to 1942.

 In 1932, he and Douglas Dewar and Bernard Acworth helped establish the Evolution Protest Movement.
 Fleming bequeathed much of his estate to Christian charities, especially those for the poor.